-and hence reduce the duration of non-employment, moreover the level of skills and the index of specialization are positively correlated in our data.
+worker characteristics except for the specialization index.
+In column (2) we additionally control for the worker's pre-displacement skill level.
+It is important to control for this, as higher worker skills are likely to increase the productivity of the worker in any match, and hence reduce the duration of non-employment, moreover the level of skills and the index of specialization are positively correlated in our data.
 As expected, the coefficient on specialization increases after controlling for the skill level as specialization and the skill level affect the non-employment duration in opposite ways.
 In column (3) we additionally control for other worker characteristics through the full set of control variables.
 These covariates allow us to control for a set of key confounding factors.
 First, a worker's general skills as captured through experience or tenure are likely to reduce the duration of non-employment, while specialized skills might increase the duration of non-employment.
 Controlling for this is crucial in order to separate the effect of generalized skills from specialized skills associated with the last job.
 Second, we would like to differentiate the effect of specialized skills from idiosyncratic match quality.
 Hence we control for the pre-displacement wage to proxy for past job match quality.
-For the administrative data set in France, we further include worker fixed effects estimated from a standard AKM.
+For the administrative data set in France, we further include worker fixed effects estimated from a standard AKM specification.
 In the US data we control for the worker's level of education.
 These additional controls allow us to address a potential selection bias, whereby mainly low performing or lower skilled workers are displaced, who are also the workers who take longer to find a new job.
 The results from this regression show that a pressing machine operator, who has an average skill index of 0.19, and a high specialization index of 0.81 spends on average 16 to 18 days longer looking for a job than a proofreader, whose average skill index is also 0.19, but has a lower specialization index of 0.33.
-The difference in terms of expected unemployment duration between managers in education and related fields $(\bar{s} = 0.82, Spec = 0.76)$ and managers in food serving and lodging establishments ($\bar{s} = 0.82$, Spec = 0.20) is between 19 and 21 days.
+The difference in terms of expected unemployment duration between managers in education and related fields ($\bar{s} = 0.82$, Spec = 0.76) and managers in food serving and lodging establishments ($\overline{s} = 0.82$, Spec = 0.20) is between 19 and 21 days.
+Note that if we use a broader definition of displaced workers, those displaced during mass lay-offs instead of firm closures, the coefficients are insignificant, see Appendix C.4.
+This indicates that the type of selection bias that we avoid by looking at firm closures can be important, especially for the negative aspects of specialization.
+Intuitively, a firm that sheds a share of its work force is likely to choose to lay-off those with lowest match quality.
+This selection effect is avoided in our preferred specification focusing on firm closures.